 Awarded to “The Erotics of Male/Male Rape?” by the Theory & Criticism Focus Group for the best graduate-student paper utilizing theory or criticism presented at the Association for Theatre in Higher Education conference in Chicago 2011.

 My home at the Association for Theatre in Higher Education.
-I served as an at-large board member for 2008-2009, as the treasurer from 2010-2013 and 2015-present, and as the focus group representative for 2016-2017.
+I served as an at-large board member for 2008-2009, as the treasurer from 2010-2013 and 2015-2018, and as the focus group representative for 2016-2017.
 My work with this Focus Group has also involved preconference-planning as well as our most recent name-change, which added the Q.

 This subcommittee was developed and headed by the president of the Association for Theatre in Higher Education, Patricia Ybarra.
 The group was tasked with tackling the issue of diversity within university and college theatre departments.

 This task force was formed at the pleasure of the president of the American Society for Theatre Research.
 The group investigates labor in the university system as well as ways in which national organizations such as ASTR can work to assist those working in these systems.

 Pannill Camp, Sarah Bay-Cheng, Leticia Ridley, and Jordan Ealey discuss (as their first segment of the pod) the #PerformativeX special section in JDTC.
 Pannill and Sarah both refer back to their arguments about this on episode 032, and Pannill gives me a specific shout-out, calling my essay “Infelicities” “super super useful,” and saying, “Having read what he says about uses of ‘the performative’ on Twitter I expected this to be kind of a rant.
 It’s not a rant.
 It’s an extremely rigorous methodical survey of the different ways that the term performative has been used in our field.”